AAYUSHI1507/TodoListWithReact/README.md

 # React + Vite
+This is the react app which is created today to complete the example application

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.